For most leaders, that’s a massive change…a change no one prepared them for.

 The question or issue will have disappeared.
 What felt urgent on Tuesday was actually completely unimportant or got resolved by other means.
 Everybody wins.

 A third option is that the issue truly couldn’t wait, and so you dealt with it when it had to be dealt with.
 To deal with urgent and important matters on an urgent basis is actually fine.
-Usually, though that’s a tiny number of issues, so time saved anyway on all the pesky things that didn’t matter.
+Usually, that’s a tiny number of issues, so you still saved time on all the pesky things that didn’t matter.

 Rule 4: Silence your constantly buzzing devices